 Nevertheless, he has lived for riding from a very early age and cut his teeth in Sardinia’s own very rustic version of pony racing.

 He emigrated to mainland Italy to start work for Milan trainer Alduino Botti at the age of 15 and two years later moved to England to join the stable of Botti’s son, Marco.

 2013 proved his real breakthrough year, as he became stable jockey to Newmarket trainer Roger Varian and cemented this new partnership with his first British Group 1 win, aboard Kingston Hill in the Racing Post Trophy.

 His annual tally of 120 winners more than doubled his previous best and was beaten by just seven jockeys across the nation.

-He had his glory when Kingston Hill landed the Ladbrokes St Leger, his first British Classic winner.
+He had his glory when Kingston Hill landed the William Hill St Leger, his first British Classic winner.

 In 2015, he renewed acquaintances with Luca Cumani’s Postponed and the pair teamed up to land the King George VI and Queen Elizabeth Stakes at Ascot by a nose.

 Atzeni continued his fine form in the QIPCO British Champions Series when partnering Pallasator to victory in the Doncaster Cup, and then Simple Verse in the St Leger and QIPCO British Champions Fillies & Mares Stakes on British Champions Day.

 In 2019, Atzeni again teamed up with Owner, Sheikh Mohammed Obaid Al Maktoum, and this time trainer Roger Varian, to land the Hurworth Bloodstock Coronation Cup at Epsom aboard Defoe and continued his fine Series run in having a winner every year since 2014.